 Corman has returned a number of times to Iverson since that first effort.
-He directed four Westerns early in his career, all released in 1955 and 1956 — with "Apache Woman" also featuring Iverson footage.
+He directed four Westerns early in his career, all released in 1955 and 1956 — with "Apache Woman" and "The Oklahoma Woman" also featuring Iverson footage.
 Corman transitioned early in his career to the more campy fare that has remained his calling card over the decades, but even after leaving Westerns behind, he continued to find ways to put Iverson's rocky terrain to good use.

 Nyoka Cliff, can be seen in the background as the Viking women and their boyfriends go for a stroll.
 Also visible in the background is a glimpse of the western San Fernando Valley.

 Garden of the Gods.